TimaMeiramgaliev/Volatility-Profiles/README.md

 # Volatility-Profiles
-Some volatility prifiles which I created
+Some volatility profiles which I created